xiane/mapSequenceDiagram/README.md

 - make 'create trip' sequence to separate and to avoid duplication.
 - make 'record trip when cam captured' -> take a picture
 - make 'end trip'
+- make 'record trip when cam captured' - this will be come capture media (picture, video, memo etc) integrated to on sequence.

 3. History
 20180319